 If you’re not sure what type of workout is best for you, try experimenting with different forms of exercise like yoga, powerlifting or even dance.
 Every person is different, so don’t worry if your favorite way to work out doesn’t look the same as others.
 Focus on finding what matches best with your personality, taste and lifestyle.

 If you’re looking for a conveniently located gym with all the amenities you need, check out the membership perks at 5 Bridges Health & Fitness.
 With state-of-the-art exercise equipment and fitness classes led by expert trainers, 5 Bridges Health & Fitness have everything you need to get an efficient workout.
-Your safety is our top priority, which is why we comply with all state and local COVID-19 guidelines and offer virtual membership options.
+Your safety is our top priority, which is why we comply with all state and local COVID-19 guidelines.